julian-george/hltv-scraper/README.md

 Problem 2 necessitated several things.
 First, I used `puppeteer-extra-plugin-stealth`, a package that configured puppeteer's settings to be less detectable, but it wasn't too effective.
 Switching to headful browsers (ie. browsers opened with the full GUI instead of just simulated on the command line) helped, but some of my proxy's IPs would be blocked, others wouldn't overcome the Cloudflare challenges, and others would get other mysterious internet-based errors.
 The solution was to maintain a list of IPs longer than the amount of browsers running concurrently, and I used a 100-25 ratio for most of the project.
 That way, any time a browser or its IP had a problem, we could close it and open a new browser with an unused IP.
 At the end of every week, the provider would refresh the proxy IPs, so I never had an issue with getting blocked.
 This made deployment challenging though.

+Code for this module can be found within the `scraping_module` directory.
+It includes different MongoDB `models`, `parsers` to extract those models from their associated webpages, `processors` that handle cleaning of certain string fields, and `services` that contain DB queries and model creations.

 ## Predicting

 ### Features